Gertobin11/our-lockdown-reads-2021/README.md

 - I would also like to add a comment section after reviews to give feedback to users

+- I would also like to implement pagination for when the website starts to grow

+- I would also like to add a sort function for users to find reviews more easily

 ### Technologies Used

 - __HTML:__ The HyperText Markup Language, or HTML is the